Adlink-ROS/TSN-tutorial/taprio/TAPRIO experiment/Experiment: Round Trip Time on TAPRIO.md

+# Experiment: Round Trip Time on TAPRIO
-# Experiment on 2023/08/30
+## Experiment on 2023/08/30

 **These are the process of designing the method to calculate RTT involved adding timestamps to the packets to measure the RTT of the packets.**

-## Caculate round trip time of packets
+### Caculate round trip time of packets

 payload size: 12B
 period: 200us